 Germans love cakes and tarts and cookies and doughnuts—and all of this is reflected in their bakeware aisle.
 Plenty of shallow pans and springform cake molds, but no matter where I looked, I couldn’t find a classic, deep pie dish.
 Thankfully we live in 2017, where the internet provides all we cannot find ourselves in-store: pie pans, pumpkin puree, serving dishes, cranberries, liquor, and of course, the turkey.

-And so it came to pass, that on the fourth Saturday of November, people from all races, cultures, and countries joined together on a biergarten bench and an Ikea couch to enjoy food, friendship, and a tankards of Fireball, in the spirit of Thanksgiving.
+And so it came to pass, that on the fourth Saturday of November, people from all races, cultures, and countries joined together on a Biergarten bench and an IKEA couch to enjoy food, friendship, and a tankard of Fireball, in the spirit of Thanksgiving.
 Thanks, danke, obrigado all.